mzhengg/job-extraction-pipeline/README.md

 	--tag scraper:latest
 ```

-2. Run the image (these are dummy keys, replace them with your own before executing)
+2. Run the image (these are dummy keys and credentials, replace them with your own before executing using the information contained in the .env file)
 ```bash
 docker run \
     -p 9000:8080 \